Google greenlights ads with ‘blatant disinformation’ about voting by mail

 In the case of the ads from Protect My Vote, Google did not even classify the posts as political — a category limited to ads mentioning candidates or elected officials, as well as political parties and ballot measures — meaning they did not appear in the company’s Transparency Report.
 That made it difficult to discern the size of the ad buy, or the precise geographical scope of the campaign.
 It was not even clear if any of the ads were still active.

 Google has taken a harder line against other kinds of political material.
-Last month, the company rejected a 30-second spot called “Police State” that showed police officers beating, pushing and tasing protesters and other unarmed Americans — clips set against Trump’s description of himself as “your president of law and order."
+Last month, the company rejected a 30-second spot called “Police State” that showed police officers beating, pushing and Tasering protesters and other unarmed Americans — clips set against Trump’s description of himself as “your president of law and order."

 The ad, sponsored by Priorities USA and Color of Change PAC, two liberal political action committees, violated the company’s rules forbidding “shocking and disturbing content,” Google maintained at the time.